John Moore (Australian politician): Political career

 Moore was elected to the House of Representatives for the Division of Ryan in Brisbane at the 1975 federal election.
 His first ministerial office was during the fourth Fraser government, when he was Minister for Business and Consumer Affairs from 1980 to 1982.
 He was forced to resign from this portfolio when it was shown that fellow minister Michael MacKellar had brought a television into Australia without paying customs duty and that Moore as the minister responsible for Customs had failed to adequately respond to a report of the incident.

-While the Labor governments of Hawke and Keating were in power 1983–1996, Moore served in the opposition's Shadow Cabinet for several key ministries including Finance, Industry and Commerce, and Communications.
+While the Labor governments of Bob Hawke and Paul Keating were in power from 1983 to 1996, Moore served in the opposition's Shadow Cabinet for several key ministries including Finance, Industry and Commerce, and Communications.

-In 1985 Liberal leader Andrew Peacock chose John Moore to challenge deputy Liberal leader John Howard but Howard retained the position beating Moore in a vote by Liberal partyroom members.
+In 1985 Liberal leader Andrew Peacock chose Moore to challenge deputy Liberal leader John Howard but Howard retained the position beating Moore in a vote by Liberal party room members.

 This led to Peacock resigning as leader and Howard elected in his place.

 Moore again contested the deputy leadership now vacated by Howard's elevation as leader but the position was ultimately won by Neil Brown.

-In March 1996 Moore was appointed to the Cabinet in the new Howard Coalition government, as Minister for Industry, Science and Tourism and Vice-President of the Executive Council.
+When the 1996 election saw the Coalition return to power, Moore was appointed to the Cabinet in the new Howard government, as Minister for Industry, Science and Tourism and Vice-President of the Executive Council.
 In this position Moore had a major role in shaping new government policies affecting the motor vehicle and pharmaceutical industries.
 In cooperation with industrial leaders, he created a long range policy package, "Investing for Growth."

-In 1996, Moore came close to being forced to resign a ministry for the second time in his career, when it was discovered that his share holdings included significant investments that could potentially create a conflict of interest with his ministerial portfolio.
-These investments breached the Howard's ministerial code of conduct, but Moore was allowed to stay on.
+In 1996, Moore came close to being forced to resign from a ministry for the second time in his career, when it was discovered that his share holdings included significant investments that could potentially create a conflict of interest with his ministerial portfolio.
+These investments breached the Howard government's ministerial code of conduct, but Moore was allowed to stay on.